MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you set this policy to 'ConfigurationsOnlyMode', only the configuration payload is downloaded.

 If you set this policy to 'RestrictedMode', the communication with the Experimentation and Configuration Service is stopped completely.
-Microsoft does n'ot recommend this setting.
+Microsoft does not recommend this setting.

 If you don't configure this policy on a managed device, the behavior on Beta and Stable channels is the same as the 'ConfigurationsOnlyMode'.
 On Canary and Dev channels the behavior is the same as 'FullMode'.